Egypt–Ethiopia relations: Economic relations

-Nile water
+Nile water dispute

-Ethiopia accused Egypt with 1929, a British-sponsored treaty between Egypt and some Nile basin colonies, without the participation of Ethiopia, awarded Egypt the right to veto any project that it deems threatening to its water share.
-More recently, Ethiopia announced the Grand Ethiopian Renaissance Dam (GERD) project, claiming that would allow it to better exploit its water resources, rejecting the old treaty and stressing that it wasn't a member back then.
+Ethiopia accused Egypt of using the 1929 Nile Waters Agreement signed between Egypt and the United Kingdom to justify unilateral control over the Nile river in Nile Basin countries, awarding Egypt the right to veto any project that it deems threatening to its water share.
+The 1959 Nile Waters agreement between Egypt and Sudan called for the “for the full utilization of the Nile waters” and raised the Nile's water allocation for Egypt from 48 billion cubic meters to 55.5 billion cubic meters.
+Ethiopia was not a party to these agreements and instead negotiated the Cooperative Framework Agreement with other Nile Basin countries which Egypt rejected.More recently, Ethiopia announced the Grand Ethiopian Renaissance Dam (GERD) project, claiming that would allow it to better exploit its water resources, rejecting the old treaty and stressing that it wasn't a member back then.
 According to the Egyptian authorities, the dam, if built, would become existential threat to 100 million Egyptians.

-Sameh Shoukry, Minister for Foreign Affairs of Egypt, has also complained about even though Cairo initiated and engaged in painstaking negotiations on the dam to reach a fair and just agreement, those efforts “came to naught”.
-Indeed, throughout negotiations, Egypt faced an unjustifiable campaign of unfounded claims that Cairo sought to bind parties to agreements from the “dark era of colonialism”, emphasizing that every Nile-related treaty Ethiopia has concluded was signed by its Government and as an independent State, including one involving the Emperor of Abyssinia in 1902 prohibiting construction of any waterworks across the Blue Nile that would affect the river's natural flow.
+Sameh Shoukry, Minister for Foreign Affairs of Egypt, has also complained that even though Cairo initiated and engaged in painstaking negotiations on the dam to reach a fair and just agreement, those efforts “came to naught”.

 Ethiopia turned down several requests from Egypt and Sudan to negotiate a binding agreement, furthering tensions between the two countries.
 The resulting dispute over the GERD has soured recent relations, with Egypt threatening war over Ethiopia.